bio-tools/biotoolsDocs/community_specific_guidelines.rst

 Workflow composition (Lorentz workshop)
 ---------------------------------------
 These instructions provide a quick guide to the steps to register your tools in `bio.tools <https://bio.tools>`_ and describe them using the `EDAM ontology <https://github.com/edamontology/edamontology>`_ to a standard suitable for applications in workflow composition.
-They were written to support the workshop `Automated Workflow Composition in the Life Sciences <https://www.lorentzcenter.nl/automated-workflow-composition-in-the-life-sciences.html>`_ hosted by the `https://www.lorentzcenter.nl/ <Lorentz Center>`_.
+They were written to support the workshop `Automated Workflow Composition in the Life Sciences <https://www.lorentzcenter.nl/automated-workflow-composition-in-the-life-sciences.html>`_ hosted by the `Lorentz Center <https://www.lorentzcenter.nl/>`_.

 Help is available:

 * To get help using *bio.tools*, or for general curation advice, please mail `registry-support <mailto:registry-support@elixir-dk.org>`_.
 * To get help using the EDAM ontology, please head over to <GitHub `https://github.com/edamontology/edamontology>`_ and post an issue.
 * If you have questions specifically about curation of tools for the Lorent workshop, you can mail `Jon Ison <mailto:jon.c.ison@gmail.com>`_ directly.